wbrowar/craft-grid/README.md

 When a Grid field is added to an element—such as an entry—it will look for its target field and display all of the items that populate the target field.
 At first, the field shows information for the smallest layout and at the top of the field you will see an icon that lets you select other layouts.

 To lay out a piece of content onto the grid, click on the title of the content to begin.
-Click on a cell in the grid to set the starting point in that cell, then click on another cell to set the ending point.
+Click on a cell in the grid to set the starting point in that cell, then click on the same cell or on another cell to set the ending point.

 When a piece of content has been laid onto the grid, a check mark will appear next to the title.
+Content that isn‘t laid out will be hidden (via CSS `display`, `visibility`, and `opacity` properties).

 *TIP: Because CSS Grid allows it, you can overlap items in your layout.
 The order of the items in the target field determines which items are in the front and which are in the back.*